subvertnormality/mosaic/README.md

 * **Average**: The length is the average of the lengths from overlapping steps in each pattern.
 * **Longer**: The length is determined by taking the average length, subtracting the shortest length, and adding the longest length.
 * **Shorter**: The length is calculated by subtracting the shortest length from the average of each step's length minus the shortest length.
-* **Pattern**: To apply a specific pattern’s length values, hold the length merge button and press the pattern's select button.
+* **Pattern**: To apply a specific pattern's length values, hold the length merge button and press the pattern's select button.

 Length merge modes are set by holding shift (K1) and pressing the velocity merge mode button.